 For the first time on Earth, animals now boasted distinct tissue layers.
 You would boast about that too, I believe.
 They also developed an internal body cavity for digesting food and transporting nutrients.
 Now that’s some fancy biological equipment.

 Flatworms evolved from something like hydra (a Cnidarian), some 550 million years ago.
 These wormy fellas boasted a new feature called bilateral symmetry: having a distinct head-end (cephalisation) with mirrored right and left sides (as humans we are also bilaterally symmetrical).

 Bilateral animals are active movers, encountering their environment head-on where all the sensory equipment is located.
 The flatworm also possesses a central nervous system, with bundles of nerves (ganglia) concentrated in its head; an early, if primitive, brain.

 These tiny squiggly guys are equally content living underground, in the ocean, or in your gut.
 Their evolutionary super power is a tough outer coating (a cuticle) which serves as an exoskeleton to protect their squishy inner organs.
 They’re highly adaptive (albeit simple) creatures and that’s precisely what makes them so successful.

 Like nematodes, they feature an exoskeleton which they must moult (and secrete anew) in order to grow into their adult form.
 They also sport jointed limbs and segmented bodies, both of which can be highly specialised.

 The Cambrian Explosion

-This is a fascinating period of geological history.
+This is a fascinating period of geological and evollutionary history.
 Scientists can relate massive environmental changes (over millions of years, of course) to the explosion of new lifeforms on Earth.
-It’s a wild demonstration of evolution by natural selection.
-But what caused the Cambrian explosion?
+It’s a wild demonstration of evolution by Darwin’s natural selection.

 Environmental factors point to increased oxygen levels and receding glaciers.
 An essential fuel for metabolism, more oxygen meant animals could grow larger and pursue more energy-intensive lifestyles, such as hunting.
 A fall in glaciation also meant more light could penetrate the oceans, and as you well know, sunlight was essential for the aquatic plants to thrive and become food.